Should you lend your kids money to buy a home?

 To determine what interest rate to charge, you'll need to go to IRS.gov and look up the "applicable federal rate" for the month and year in which you finalize the loan.

-There are significant (and complicated) tax consequences if you don’t charge at least this amount.
+There are significant (and complicated) tax consequences if you don't charge at least this amount.
+Failure to do so could create a gift, or the IRS could deem the uncharged interest to be income and tax it.

-If parents forgive the loan or don't pursue collection actions, the IRS may consider it a gift, Gagnon says, and if the loan is forgiven, the child may have to report it as income and pay tax on it.
+Also, if parents forgive the loan or don't pursue collection actions, the IRS may consider it a gift, Gagnon says, and if the loan is forgiven, the child may have to report it as income and pay tax on it.

 Even the maximum amount is far less than most mortgages.